Dealers (film): Production

+Part of the finance came from the Rank Organisation.

 Reception

+The Evening Standard wrote "not a character in it rings true."
+The Sunday Telegraph called the screenplay "a disaster of October crash proportions."

 Dealers received a fairly mixed response from American critics at the Austin Texas film festival, some describing it as 'poorly acted' and 'poorly scripted', with others describing it as having an 'edge-of-your-seat climax'.
 The film was popular among university students.